What is GPS?

-A GNSS device can see more satellites.
+A GNSS device can see more satellites, which helps improve device accuracy.
 In the chart below, there are 17 available satellites.
 Green bars are part of GPS and blue bars are part of GLONASS.

-A larger number of satellites providing information to a receiver allows the device to calculate location with greater precision.
-For example, when driving through central Seattle where high-buildings, greater signal reflections, and frequency noise exists, GNSS is more accurate than a GPS device.
+A larger number of satellites providing information to a receiver enables the GPS device to calculate location with greater precision.
 More satellites give a device a better chance of getting a positional fix when the receiver has calculated the location of the user.

-GNSS receivers are expected to become smaller, more accurate and efficient, and GNSS technology is set to penetrate even the most cost-sensitive GPS applications.
+- GNSS receivers are expected to become smaller, more accurate and more efficient, and GNSS technology is set to penetrate even the most cost-sensitive GPS applications.